KonradHoeffner/tempoguide/guide.md

 ## Sideboard

+* Grafdigger's Cage - Graveyard hate that also hits Green Sun’s Zenith and Natural Order like Elves, 5c Zenith, Nadu Zenith, Cradle Control.
+I don’t like it that much against UB Reanimator because it gets hit by both Brazen Borrower and Keg/Explosives/Sylex, and we can’t kill them quickly, so as long as UB Reanimator is >20% of the meta and GSZ decks have a low play rate I’d rather play one of the other options.

 Eco:

 * Hydroblast: Look at combined amount of Moon, Sneak (not Omni), red Daze, red Painter and red Storm.
 I’ll play 0-2 copies depending on the metagame share.